golemfactory/concent-deployment/README.md

 ### Deploying secrets
 Before you can deploy containers, you need to make sure that certificates, keys and passwords used to configure those containers are available on the cluster.
-Install and deploy them with:
+Upload them from your local machine with:

 ``` bash
 cd concent-deployment/cloud/